GOVERNANCE AND DECISION MAKING

 THE COUNCIL OF REFERENCE

-We have a Council of Reference (CoR) made up from around 30 individuals representing organisations from across the democracy sector.
+We have a Council of Reference (CoR) made up of individuals representing organisations from across the democracy sector.
 They are invited to join via Network Staff, to represent as diverse and wide a section of the sector as possible.

 • The CoR helps ensure resources are mobilised to achieve the Networks aims in key sectors